jeremysee2/internship-notes/performance-tests/observer-x86-64/README-Perf-Profiling.md

 ## OOP implemetation

 This uses OOP concepts of encapsulation to move the `observer` object into its separate file.
 Attributes are implemented in `struct` while operations are separate functions, in the same source file.

+## Dynamic implementation

+This uses OOP + a linked list to implement a dynamic list of Observers for the Notifier to inform of any updated data.

 ## Simple implementation